Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Partial Participation

 \begin{theorem}[Artemis with partial participation] Under the same assumptions and constraints on $\gamma$ and $\alpha$, when considering \Cref{asu:partial_participation} (partial participation), \Cref{thm:cvgce_artemis} is still valid for \textbf{PP2} with memory.
 We have: $E = (\omgC^\dwn + 1) \bigpar{\frac{2(\omgC^\up + 1)}{p} -1} \frac{\sigmstar^2}{b} + 2p C \bigpar{2\alpha^2 (\omgC^\up + 1) - \alpha } \frac{\sigmstar^2}{b}$. \end{theorem} The most important observation is that we recover again a linear convergence rate if $\sigmstar=0$.
 By contrast, even with memory and without compression, for \textbf{PP1}, there is an extra $(B^2(1-p)/(Np)$ term.

 \begin{remark}[Impact of downlink compression] With both of these approaches, we still need to synchronize the model in order to compute the stochastic gradient on the same up-to-date model for each worker.
 Thus, a newly active worker must catch-up the sequence of missed updates $(\Omega_k)_k$.
 Of course, if a device has been inactive for too many iterations, we send the full model instead of the sequence of missed updates.
-More precisely, suppose that the number of bits to send the full (resp. the compressed) model is $M_1$ (resp. $M_2$) then we keep exactly the $\floor{M_1 / M_2}$ last updates in memory, and the index of the last participation for each device.
-At each round, if the number of missed update is higher than $\floor{M_1 / M_2}$ of kept updates, we send the full model, otherwise we send the sequence of missed updates.
 Thus, this need for synchronization does not lead to additional computational resources.
-This mechanism is described in \Cref{algo} and does not interfere with the theoretical analysis. \gs \end{remark}
+The mechanism is described in \Cref{algo} and does not interfere with the theoretical analysis. \gs \end{remark}